json-everything/json-everything-docs/_docs/schema/serialization.md

 The validation can be configured using properties on the converter.

-- `Options`, which is available on both converters, configures schema evaluations.
+- `EvaluationOptions`, which is available on both converters, configures schema evaluations.
+- `BuildOptions`, which is available on the generative version only, configures the schema build step.
 - `GeneratorConfiguration`, which is available on the generative version only, configures schema generation.

 > The `ValidatingJsonConverter` and `GenerativeValidatingJsonConverter` are factories that create individual typed converters and cache them.
 Be aware, however, that when a typed converter is used, its options are overwritten with the options you've set on the factory.
 This has a side effect of rendering the typed converter unsafe in multithreaded environments when using varying options.
 It'll be fine if you always use the same options, however.